22 Reasons Why Is My Senior Dog Panting At Night Excessively

 One of the main reasons your dog is panting at night is Anaemia, as you know what Anaemia is.
 In this condition, your body cannot produce red blood as required.
 As a result, we start losing focus, becoming irritated, and weak too.

-READ NEXT: When to Move The Puppy Crate Out of The Bedroom?
+READ NEXT: When is The Puppy Ready to Sleep Out of The Crate?

 The same thing happens with your furry pal, also.
 When your dog faces Anaemia, its heart beats faster than the average rate, which is why your dog’s behavior is weird.
 In aged dogs, you will see panting behavior more.
 Senior dogs have respiratory issues, heart issues, and many other diseases too, and because of these, they pants.